 A year later Country Life was produced by Player-Playwrights at the GBS theatre, RADA, again as part of the Camden Fringe, and was one of only two full length plays to premier in the festival.
 It later transferred to the Old Red Lion in Islington (London) for a three week run.
 It has since been recorded by the Wireless Theatre Company and was its most popular download for three successive months.

 Peter was interviewed by Rhoda Koenig for the Islington Tribune in August 2011.
-He lives in Bethnal Green with his wife and son.
+He lives in Bow, East London with his wife and two sons, working as a hypnotherapist, specialising in phobias and anxiety.